expressjs/security-wg/README.md

 - Define and maintain security policies and procedures for the project and the packages in scope
 - Provide guidance to the ecosystem on how to build more secure middleware
 - Review and recommend processes for handling of security reports.
-- Promote improvement of security practices within the Express.js ecosystem (For example: [OSSF Scorecard](https://github.com/expressjs/discussions/issues/162), threat model, etc..)
+- Promote improvement of security practices within the Express project's ecosystem (For example: [OSSF Scorecard](https://github.com/expressjs/discussions/issues/162), threat model, etc..)
 - Recommend security improvements for the project and the packages in scope
 - Support the TC team on security triage as needed
 - Support initiatives from the [OpenJS Foundation Security Collab Space](https://github.com/openjs-foundation/security-collab-space).